|

 medicating are best carried out in quiet surroundings with a minimum of

-Most cats can be coaxed into accepting the procedure and do not need to be
+gently.
+Most cats can be coaxed into accepting the procedure and do not

 Restraining for treatment: